How to Pass a VA C&P Exam: What Veterans Must Do and Avoid

 Does everyone get a C&P exam?

-No, not every disability compensation claim requires a C&P exam; some cases are decided based on existing medical records or a chart review.
+No, not every disability compensation claim requires a C&P exam; some cases are decided based on existing medical records or a chart review under the ACE (Acceptable Clinical Evidence) process.

 How do I answer C&P exam questions?